 Other factors that affect international B2B relationships

-A lack of trust between parties in the relationship is fatal for long-term B2B relationships, but more especially when dealing with people from other cultures; if you don’t trust your partner, you will not be able to develop any sort of meaningful relationship with him or her.
+A lack of trust between parties in the relationship is fatal for long-term B2B relationships, but more especially when dealing with people from other cultures; if you don’t trust your partner, you will not be able to develop any sort of meaningful relationship.

 Each party must clearly communicate what they want out of the business relationship from the start (and throughout).
-Misunderstandings often occur because neither party has sufficient information about what his or her counterpart really wants out of the deal; thus each party makes assumptions about what his or her counterpart wants that turn out not to be correct later down the road when it becomes clear that those assumptions were wrong.
+Misunderstandings often occur because neither party has sufficient information about what their counterpart wants out of the deal.
+As a result, each party makes incorrect assumptions about what his or her counterpart wants.

-An unwillingness by either party to compromise on issues where there are differences between their two positions—or an inability by either party to understand why compromise might be necessary in some situations can lead a B2B relationship into a death spiral.
+An unwillingness by either party to compromise can lead a B2B relationship into a death spiral.

 For example, if you are negotiating with a Chinese firm you should not expect them to accept your offer immediately without any discussion.
 In fact, they might even reject it outright!
-This does not mean that they are unwilling to do business with you but rather that you need to build up trust before an agreement can be reached.
+This does not mean that they are unwilling to do business with you.
+Rather, it means that you need to build up trust before you can reach an agreement.

-In some cultures, business is all about personal connections, which means that personal relationships play an important role in doing business, both informal networks of friends and relatives as well as formalized relationships such as those found within government agencies or state-owned enterprises.
+In some cultures, business is all about personal connections.
+This means that personal relationships play an important role in doing business, both informal networks of friends and relatives as well as formalized relationships such as those found within government agencies or state-owned enterprises.

 NewtonX is the partner of choice for business leaders who want to make confident decisions and drive success in their organization.

 Our proprietary, AI-driven NewtonX Knowledge Graph scans and verifies an open network of 1.1 billion professionals across 140 industries to find insights and answers to any business question.
-We go to every corner of the world to connect you with the right sources, delivering 100% verified professionals to give your thinking a flawless foundation.
+We go to every corner of the world to connect you with the right sources.
+We deliver 100% verified professionals to give your thinking a flawless foundation.

 Cantwell, J., Dunning, J. & Lundan, S. An evolutionary approach to understanding international business activity: The co-evolution of MNEs and the institutional environment.
 J Int Bus Stud 41, 567–586 (2010). https://doi.org/10.1057/jibs.2009.95